 Houston Business Owner Divorce Attorney

-The divorce attorneys at The Law Office of Bryan Fagan, PLLC, are effective at representing business owners going through simple or complex, high net worth divorce.
-It is imperative to individuals that own a business that they seek adequate legal representation.
+The divorce attorneys at The Law Office of Bryan Fagan, PLLC, are effective at representing business owners going through a simple or complex, high-net-worth divorce.
+It is imperative for individuals that own a business that they seek adequate legal representation.

-Our marital property division attorneys are exceedingly experienced in Texas civil litigation and business law, which is exceptionally valuable to representing business owners in divorce cases.
-If you are a business owner, shareholder or partner in a firm, contact us to secure your legal representation.
+Our marital property division attorneys are exceedingly experienced in Texas civil litigation and business law, which is exceptionally valuable for representing business owners in divorce cases.
+If you are a business owner, shareholder, or partner in a firm, contact us to secure your legal representation.

 Types of Business Property that must be divided in a divorce case: